 - 110V AC version of the “Mini Digital Temperature Controller” STC-1000 (for an aquarium)

-- eBay: $16 shipped.
+- eBay: $15-20 shipped.
 Most of these are shipped from Hong Kong, so be prepared for a long wait & check estimated delivery date before you choose this option.
-My eBay link gets outdated every few weeks and you can get mixed up with the different voltages, so SEE BELOW:
+If my eBay link doesn’t work, search “digital temperature controller 110v”, and SEE BELOW:

 - Check before you buy:

 - Product specs: Make sure to get the 110V AC version.
 If it doesn’t say, it’s probably the 110V standard version, but if it says 220V AC or 12V DC you’re getting the wrong one and it won’t work properly.